DSC-Unimelb/DSCode/Machine Learning/README.md

-# Workshop-1
+# Machine Learning by DSC-unimelb

-## Topics covered:
+## Overview
-- Intro to JupyterHub and JupyerLab
-- Pandas
-- Numpy
-- Matplotlib
-- Seaborn
+- content yet to be added, someone please write an overview xD